TRIQS/dft_tools/doc/guide/conv_vasp.rst

    a per-site (per-ion) basis.
 That is, if `NORMION = True`, the orthogonality condition will be enforced on each site separately but the Wannier functions on different sites will not be orthogonal.
 If `NORMION = False`, the Wannier functions on different sites included in the group will be orthogonal to each other.
-The default value is **True**
+The default value is **False**
 *  **BANDS** (int int): the energy window specified by two ints: band index of lowest band and band index of highest band.
 Using this overrides the selection in `EWINDOW`.